-This 78-year-old woman is wheeled into the Emergency Department by her son because she is too weak to walk.
+This 78-year-old woman is wheeled into the emergency department by her son because she is too weak to walk.
 She is normally ambulatory and energetic.
 Over the past hour or so she has felt “extremely weak and tired.”
-She states “my whole body hurts and I just want to go to sleep.”
+She states, “my whole body hurts and I just want to go to sleep.”

 Exam reveals an “ill looking” woman who is slow to respond.
 She is appropriate with her answers but very sluggish.
 She is pale and slightly diaphoretic.
 Her radial pulses are absent, carotids are palpable at a rate of approximately 40 bpm.
 Her blood pressure is difficult to hear, but registers 68/40 on the automated cuff.
 The pulse oximetry will not pick up on her finger.
 Her ECG is above.

 This patient’s cardiac rhythm is:

 Third-degree heart block with a junctional escape response

 Third-degree heart block with a ventricular escape response

 Sinus rhythm with first-degree block

 Acute inferior wall infarction